Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Results

 \subsection{Single-Question Confidence}

 \paragraph{Improved calibration and discrimination within domain.} Fine-tuning generally improves both calibration and discrimination when the model is fine-tuned on a domain and evaluated on new questions from that domain.
 As shown in Figure \ref{fig:confresults1}, both the GPT-4.1-mini and the Llama3.1-70B-Instruct pretrained models initially exhibit overconfidence, with their predicted confidence scores clustered in a narrow range (e.g., 0.85, 0.90, and 0.95)—a pattern consistent with earlier findings \parencite{xiong2024can}.

-After fine-tuning, the model predictions become more diverse and better calibrated.
-Table \ref{tab:absconfall1} (rows 1-3) shows a substantial reduction in Expected Calibration Error (ECE) and an increase in discrimination, measured by the Area Under the Curve (AUC).
-For instance, the AUC on GSM8K increases from 0.53 to 0.76, and the ECE drops from 0.75 to 0.04.
-These improvements indicate that the fine-tuned model not only produces more accurate confidence estimates but is also better at distinguishing between correct and incorrect answers.
+After fine-tuning, GPT-4.1-mini produced a wider range of confidence values and showed improved within-domain calibration and discrimination (Figure \ref{fig:confresults1}, top row; Table \ref{tab:absconfall1}, rows 1--3).
+We quantified the effect of fine-tuning as the paired change in each metric, defined as after minus before fine-tuning, and used a bootstrap stratified by test set to estimate uncertainty.
+Across the three within-domain test sets, fine-tuning substantially reduced ECE ($\Delta \mathrm{ECE} = -0.57$, 95\% CI $[-0.59,-0.54]$, $p=0.001$) and increased AUC ($\Delta \mathrm{AUC} = 0.17$, 95\% CI $[0.14,0.20]$, $p=0.001$).
+Therefore, the fine-tuned model’s confidence scores were better aligned with empirical accuracy and better discriminated correct from incorrect answers.
+For example, on GSM8K, AUC increased from 0.53 to 0.76, while ECE decreased from 0.75 to 0.04.
+The results for our second measure for metacognitive discrimination, answer-level meta-information ($\mathrm{meta}\text{-}I_{r,\mathrm{ans}}^2$), mirror those of AUC (see supplementary Table 3).

 When fine-tuned on the combined dataset (M+G+T), the model shows similar improved calibration and discrimination on individual domains (Table \ref{tab:absconfall1}, rows 4–6).
 The model improves across all three domains which demonstrates the viability of simultaneous cross-domain fine-tuning.
-This also suggests that cross-domain fine-tuning does not come at a cost to performance, potentially due to interference between domain-specific features.
+These results suggest little evidence of performance loss from interference between domain-specific patterns.